 To address the absenteeism afflicting Uganda’s already stressed and understaffed health sector, a team of IT and performance management experts on the IntraHealth International-led Strengthening Human Resources for Health (SHRH) activity piloted a package of attendance-tracking tools in 27 priority districts in January 2016.

 They saw immediate results.
 Unapproved absences fell dramatically—by 62%—in just a few months and have remained low ever since.
-The team then rolled out the approach to 4,507 facilities in 116 districts this year, and the results are consistent: far more providers are present for work, which makes better health care possible for millions of Ugandans who rely on their facilities and services.
+The team then rolled out the approach to 4,507 facilities in 116 districts this year, and the results are consistent: far more providers are present for work.

 The backbone of the tracking system is the unified human resources information system iHRIS, used throughout Uganda to help ministries, health professional councils, and districts collect the data they need to make crucial decisions about health workforce funding, deployment, and development priorities.

 Here’s how it works: Every health worker in the public sector has an HRIS (or human resources information system) record.
 Facilities track attendance on a daily basis and submit monthly reports to the central HRIS database, which updates individual health worker records.
 Most health centers manually record attendance, but seven high-volume sites—mostly hospitals that employ hundreds of health workers—are using biometric scanners to log employees in and out.